In this guide we’ll look at the best cordless angle grinders.

 Don your safety equipment and ensure no bystanders are nearby.

-Grasp the tool securely and switch it on.
-Let it come to full speed before applying it to the surface.
+Grasp the angle grinder securely and switch it on.
+Let it come to full speed before applying it to the surface of the material.

 Apply the tool with light pressure when cutting or grinding.
 When cleaning or sanding, move the grinder around to prevent gouges.